bmrb-io/SAS/docs/0_start_here.md

 simple.
 Because of that simplicity the parsers here are hand-written and should be fairly easy to understand.
 If existing ones don't do what you need, pick one that's closest, make a copy and modify it.
-Consider a pull request once you get it going.
+Consider a pull request once you have it working.

 ### Handlers